 — Passive house.

 High performance, low energy buildings are warm, dry, healthy and cheap to run.
-Respond Architects can work with you to design your building to Passive House Certification, & other low energy certification standards.
+Respond Architects can work with you to design your building to Passive House Certification, and other low energy certification standards.

 Looking for a warmer, drier, healthier home or office that’s energy efficient with minimal heating bills?
 A Passive House Certified building could be the answer – designed, tested and proven to perform.